viniciushnf/ESP32-S3-Bruce-ST7735-1.8/wiring-diagram/README.md

 * Carefully check the power connections and ensure that all modules are compatible with your chosen power supply.

 * Testing everything beforehand can help identify wiring issues, compatibility problems, and configuration mistakes before the final assembly.

+---

+## :battery: Battery Charger and Monitoring Circuit

+* This project uses a J5019 module, which combines a TP4056 Li-ion battery charger and an MT3608 boost converter.
+The TP4056 safely charges the 18650 battery, while the MT3608 boosts the battery voltage to a stable 5V output for the ESP32-S3.

+* Battery voltage is monitored using a voltage divider made of two 100 kΩ resistors, reducing the battery voltage by half before it reaches the ESP32-S3 ADC pin.
+This is necessary because a Li-ion battery can reach 4.2V, which is too high for direct ADC measurement.

+* A 100 nF capacitor helps filter noise and improves battery voltage readings.
+Always verify your module specifications and test the circuit before final assembly.

+---

+## :information_source: NRF24L01 adapter

+* The NRF24L01 is sensitive to power supply fluctuations and can become unstable when powered directly from the ESP32-S3.

+* The NRF24L01 adapter includes a voltage regulator and filtering capacitors that provide a stable 3.3V supply, improving reliability, communication range, and overall performance.

+*Using the adapter is highly recommended to prevent connection issues, random resets, and packet loss.